davide-aloi/mri_scripts/README.md

-This repository contains function and scripts that I wrote during my PhD.
+This repository contains functions and scripts that I wrote during my PhD.
 Please note that I am currently updating this repository.
 If you spot an issue / bug, please contact me.
 Any help / feedback is welcome.

 List of functions/scripts and brief description: